The Prepared Bystanders

 Who Are The Prepared Bystanders?

-The Prepared Bystanders are an online community of citizens sharing the common goal of providing evidence-based, best-practice care to people + pets involved in a road incident.
-If you consider yourself an Active Bystander, then this might be for you.
+The Prepared Bystanders are an online community of Active Bystanders sharing the common goal of wanting to provide evidence-based, best-practice care to people + pets involved in a road crash.
+If you consider yourself an Active Bystander, then we might be your Tribe!

 Through a series of journalistic-style education films and live Q&A sessions, community members will have their concerns addressed and hopefully feel empowered to provide best-practice care when needed.